SidonTheTroll/cave-of-ordeals/English/Literature/2-lost-spring.md

 ### 8. Where is Mukesh's house located?
 What is he proud of?

-Mukesh comes from a humble family in Firozabad, where everyone seems to make bangles.
-His dad, who's also a bangle-maker, struggles to fix up their home or send Mukesh and his brother to school.
-But Mukesh has his sights set on something different.
-He dreams of becoming a motor mechanic and making his own way in the world.
+Mukesh's house is located in a slum area, where the streets are filled with the smell of garbage.
+The homes there are small and rundown, with walls falling apart, doors that wobble and no windows.
+They're packed with families, along with their pets and livestock.
+Many of these houses are little more than shacks or huts.
+Despite the conditions, Mukesh is proud that his house is being reconstructed.
+His eyes light up as he eagerly offers to show the author his home.

 ### 9. 'Savita is a symbol of innocence and efficiency.'
 Comment.

 Savita is a young, innocent girl forced into the bangle-making industry because of her family's poverty.
-She's really good at making bangles, but even her talent isn't enough to ensure she has enough to eat every day or to create new opportunities for herself.
+She's very good at making bangles, but even her talent isn't enough to ensure she has enough to eat every day or to create new opportunities for herself.

-### 10. Why do the bangle makers not organized themselves into a cooperative?
+### 10. Why do the bangle makers not organize themselves into a cooperative?

-The bangle makers couldn't come together to form a cooperative because they were stuck in a harmful cycle involving moneylenders, middlemen, police, government officials, and politicians.
+The bangle makers couldn't come together to form a cooperative because they were stuck in a harmful cycle involving moneylenders, middlemen, police, government officials and politicians.
 If they attempted to organize, the police would beat them up and throw them in jail.

-### 11. Which two distinct worlds does the author notice among the bangle making industry?
+### 11. Which two distinct worlds does the author notice among the bangle-making industry?

 The author observed two different worlds.
 One was the world of a family trapped in poverty and weighed down by the discrimination of the caste they were born into.
-The other was a cycle involving moneylenders, middlemen, police, law enforcers, government officials, and politicians.
+The other was a cycle involving moneylenders, middlemen, police, law enforcers, government officials and politicians.
 Together, these worlds would burden a child so heavily that they wouldn't be able to divert from a low-pay profession and become a bangle maker as easily as their father has.